 Exceptional level of private access to spectacular churches, palaces & collections

 Rare opportunity to visit the Sistine Chapel, privately, at night & with no others present

 Explore the unprecedented riches of Villa Borghese with its six Caravaggio paintings & the finest collection of Bernini’s sculptures

 Visit based in the very comfortable 3* Superior Albergo del Senato located just by the Pantheon

 If all roads lead to Rome, not all organised visits open the doors of Rome’s many private palaces and villas!
 This visit is an exception as it is almost entirely devoted to a series of specially arranged private visits.
 We shall enjoy extraordinary levels of access to some of the most important palaces, villas and collections in Rome.

 How is this possible?
 Over the years CICERONI Travel has built up an unrivalled series of introductions and contacts in Roman society, both sacred and secular.
 This allows us to organise what we believe to be the finest tour of its kind available.
 It is an opportunity which you are cordially invited to participate in as our guests.
-The overriding theme of the visit will be to allow you to enjoy a level of private access to remarkable buildings and their collections, whilst recreating the perspective of an earlier, more privileged world.
+The overriding theme of the visit will be to allow you to enjoy a level of access to remarkable buildings and their collections, whilst recreating the perspective of an earlier, more privileged world.